Themyus/gestao-de-tarefas/README.md

 #### The project is deployed and can be accessed at:
 👉 [Run the project](https://task-manager-git-main-themyus-projects.vercel.app)

-#### Try adding, viewing, and deleting tasks directly in your browser — no local setup required.
+#### Try adding, viewing, and deleting tasks directly in your browser, no local setup required.